There are three distinct types of tsunami; distant, regional and local.

 If you are buying land, investing or building in a coastal area, talk to your council about the risks of a tsunami, coastal storm surge and erosion.

-If you haven’t done so already, move immediately to the nearest high ground.
+If you have not done so already, move immediately to the nearest high ground.
 High ground should be at least 35 metres above sea level or 1km inland.

 Do not go sightseeing to look at the damage the tsunami has caused.
 Often the worst waves arrive 1 to 12 hours after the first wave.